 4 non-negotiable onboarding email best practices

-1. Deliver what you promised.
+1. Deliver what you promised

-Ensure that all emails are created to deliver what you promised to the user.
+Ensure all emails are created to deliver what you promised to the user.
 Your emails should help them achieve what they want by using your product/services.

-2. Use personalization to build connections
+2. Use personalization to nurture users

-3. Show social proof to build credibility.
+3. Show social proof to build credibility

 New users might be skeptical about using your product/service even though they signed up for a free trial.
 You can resolve this skepticism by showing social proof - testimonials, case studies, etc. You shouldn't give any reason to users to doubt your brand because the more they trust you, the more credibility you'll develop, and thus, you'll be able to retain them.